ietf-wg-acme/acme/draft-ietf-acme-acme.md

 verify that this server actually speaks for the domain(s).

-DV certificate validation commonly checks claims about properties related to control of a domain name -- properties that can be observed by the issuing authority in an interactive process that can be conducted purely online.
+DV certificate validation commonly checks claims about properties related to control of a domain name -- properties that can be observed by the certificate issuer in an interactive process that can be conducted purely online.
 That means that under typical circumstances, all steps in the request, verification, and issuance process can be represented and performed by Internet protocols with no out-of-band human intervention.